 ALL TRAVEL ENRICHED TOURS INCLUDE:

 Selected Travel Enriched tours offer you an opportunity to create a written expression of your Camino experience.
 Long after the journey is over, your Journal will keep the experience alive.
-You will return to it often because it will contain more than a simple record events or a summary of how you spent your days as you moved across a landscape.
+You will return to it often because it will contain more than a simple record of events or a summary of how you spent your days as you moved across a landscape.
 Your Journal will be a place in which you make sense of what you have encountered along ‘The Way’: the people, places and emotions, the past and the present.
 Participants will be provided with preparatory writing activities prior to the commencement of the tour.
 Where feasible this will be in the form of an introductory Journal Writing Workshop.
 Those who are not able to attend this session will have access to relevant resource materials.
-During the tour three further Workshops will be conducted.
+During the tour further Workshops will be conducted.
 Following the completion of the tour, additional support will be provided to help you to finalise your manuscript.
 The basic framework for this Journal Writing component includes four elements:

 In 2012 Travel Enriched conducted a highly successful tour along two of these lesser known pilgrim pathways: the Camino Portugues, commencing in northern Portugal and the Camino del Norte along the northern coast of Spain.
 This also included a side trip along the rugged Atlantic coast following the Camino Finisterre.
 To find out more about what happened on this journey have a look at our BLOG dmtravelenriched.